Religion in Birmingham: The Mediaeval Church

 The other main religious organisations in medieval Birmingham were a priory founded in the early 13th century known as the Priory of St Thomas of Canterbury in the area of today's Priory Queensway, and the Guild of the Holy Cross established in 1392, whose guildhall was on New Street.

 Christianity

-According to the 2021 Census, 34.0% of Birmingham's residents identify themselves as Christian, a huge declined percentage than the England and Wales plurality average of 46.2%.
-In 2011 Census, it was 46.1%, a smaller percentage than the England and Wales average of 59.3%.
+According to the 2021 census, 34.0% of Birmingham's residents identify themselves as Christian, a huge declined percentage than the England and Wales plurality average of 46.2%.
+In 2011 census, it was 46.1%, a smaller percentage than the England and Wales average of 59.3%.
 In 2001 it was 59.1%.

 Anglicanism

 Birmingham is the see of the Anglican Diocese of Birmingham which has its cathedral at St. Philip's.

+Protestantism

+Historically, Birmingham was a center of Nonconformist Protestantism, with a strong presence of Methodists, Baptists, and Quakers.
+These denominations played a significant role in the city's social reform movements and educational initiatives during the 18th and 19th centuries.

+Royal Black Preceptory

+The Burning Bush of Birmingham R.B.P. #1043 is a Protestant Christian fraternal organization and a constituent part of the Royal Black Institution.
+This Preceptory is the only one England, but one of several within the United Kingdom, and is closely associated with the Orange Order.
+They participate in community and charity work.

+The institution's ceremonies and degrees are based on a study of key figures and events from the Old and New Testaments, such as Noah, Solomon, and the disciples of Christ.
+This is seen as a progression from the Orange Order, which focuses more on the Reformation and British history.
+The Royal Black Institution therefore serves as a spiritual and educational body for its members, reinforcing their Protestant beliefs and providing a sense of shared purpose.